sergiohcdna/ctadmtool/README.md

 ##  The ctaAnalysis python package

-The ctaAnalysis is a python package to make life a little easier.
-There are two subpackages inside the package:
+`ctaAnalysis` is a python package to compute exclusion limits for model-independent dark matter searches with CTA.
+The package is an effort to have a common set of tools and use as basic example for analysis.
+There are two subpackages:

 1. **dmspectrum**
 2. **tools**

-And the relevant classes are:
+The relevan classes (about physics) are:

 1.  *dmspectra*
-  - To compute the number of photons produced during annihilation of dark matter particles using PPPC4DMID tables.
-Here, it is also included EBL attenuation using ebl-table project
+  - To compute the number of photons produced during annihilation or decay of dark matter particles using PPPC4DMID tables.
+Here, it is also included EBL attenuation using [ebl-table project](https://github.com/me-manu/ebltable)
-2.  *dmflux*
+2.  *dmflux_table*
-  - To compute gamma-ray flux using ref. cross-section times total astrophysical factor times spectra of photons produced during annihilation
-3.  *createmodels*
-  - To generate gammalib.GModels during execution time without generating XML files before. (**Deprecated**.
-As noted above, the management of dark-matter spectrum is via the *gammalib* class **GModelSpectralTable**.
-This will be removed in new versions of the package)
+  - To generate `GModelSpectralTable` models for annihilation or decay of dark matter particles.

 There are also some files in *data* and *pfiles* folders:

 1.  *data*
   - Tables from PPPC4DMID project
-  - Events cube from a CTA simulation of Perseus region for 10h
 2.  *pfiles*
   - Parameter file of **csdmatter** app
   - Help of **csdmatter** app

 Finally, **ctaAnalysis** contains also the **csdmatter** app, based on cscripts.

+##  The csdmatter app

+The csdmatter app is based on how the cscripts are implemented within ctools.
+The csdmatter computes the upper-limits (at this moment, just) for annihilation cross-section for a famlily of mass points of dark matter particles.
+You can refer to *pfiles/csdmatter.par* and *pfiles/csdmatter.txt* to check the full list of input parameters, and the help of the app.

 ##  Installation

-In order to hava **ctaAnalysis** package availabe in your system you must to be sure that *ctools* and *gammalib* are loaded.
+To have **ctaAnalysis** package availabe in your system you must to be sure that *ctools* and *gammalib* are loaded.
 Then to install **ctaAnalysis** you have two options:

 1. Cloning:
   - `$ git clone git@github.com:sergiohcdna/ctaAnalysis.git`